Measurement of magnetic cavitation driven by heat flow in a plasma

-The proton intensity distribution measured by radiographs, as shown in Fig.~\ref{fig: Results}b.i, can be used to reconstruct the magnetic fields through which the protons have passed \cite{kugland2012,kasim2019}.
-Because the proton beam in this experiment was deflected by both the constant applied magnetic field surrounding the plasma and a smaller signal region within the plasma itself, we used a deconvolution algorithm to remove the effect of the background field, accounting for the finite energy absorption range of the radiochromic film (RCF) and removing blurring (see Methods).
-The recovered change in the magnetic fields, is shown in Fig.~\ref{fig: Results}b.ii-iii, where these fields and the plasma density were measured simultaneously.
+However, the proton beam in this experiment was deflected by both the signal region within the plasma and also the constant applied magnetic field in a much larger region surrounding the plasma.
+This blurs out the radiographs and changes the symmetry of the signal.
+We therefore used a deconvolution algorithm to remove the effect of the background field, accounting for the finite energy absorption range of the RCF, the broadband proton source, and the deflection in the background field, as described in ref.~\cite{arran2021} (see Supplementary Material for more details), with a spatial resolution of around $\unit[50]{\mu m}$ for $\unit[10]{MeV}$ protons.
+The resulting monoenergetic radiographs were largely antisymmetric, allowing us to recover the magnetic fields separately from the thermoelectric field.
+The recovered change in the magnetic fields is shown in Fig.~\ref{fig: Results}b.ii-iii, where on each of the two shots the proton beam was timed such that the $\unit[10.6]{MeV}$ protons most strongly absorbed in the third layer of the RCF stack passed through the plasma simultaneously with the optical probe to within the temporal resolution of 10s of ps.

-Shortly after the start of the heater beam, at $\unit[0.4]{ns}$, a strong reduction in the magnetic field strength by $\unit[-2]{T}$ in the central region is already visible, despite no cavitation in the plasma density.
+Shortly after the start of the heater beam, at $\unit[0.4]{ns}$, a strong reduction in the magnetic field strength by $\unit[-2]{T}$ in the central region is already visible in the top panel of Fig.~\ref{fig: Results}b.iii, despite no cavitation in the plasma density.
 The applied magnetic field is advected to the edge of the plasma by heat flow, resulting in an increase in the magnetic field strength further off-axis, at a radius of around $\unit[350]{\mu m}$.
 The spatial size of the cavitation is fairly uniform over a length of around $\unit[2]{mm}$, with the field cavitated over the whole of the hot plasma.
 This decoupling of the magnetic field profile from the plasma flow is a clear signature of the Nernst effect; this is the first time this has been measured in experiment.